MAsimSENG/lwc-vs-code-extension/README.md

 # LWCREFACTOR
-View all your api properties in a easy to digest UI.
-Quickly rename one or all your api properties from the ui and have the new name propate across the ts/js and html files.
+Run the extension from your ts/js LWC file to View all your api properties in a easy to digest UI.
+Quickly rename one or all your api properties from the ui and have the new name propate across the ts/js and html file.

 ## Features
 - View all your api properties in an easy to digest ui
 - rename one or more of your api properties from the ui all at once
-- the renaming is reflected on ts and html file
+- the renaming is reflected on ts/js and html file

 ## upcoming features
 - Updating html file to reflect new api name in child component